Which Is Better: Iodized Salt Or Non-Iodized Sea Salt?

 Is it necessary to use iodized salt?
-I've noticed that you can buy "natural” salt that isn’t iodized.
-Which is better?
+Is it better than “natural” salt that isn’t iodized?

 Let me give you a bit of background before I answer your question directly.
 Humans require trace amounts of iodine, a non-metallic mineral, for proper development and growth.
-It exists in most soils, and is taken up by plants which are in turn ingested by humans and animals.
-Most of the body’s iodine stores are in the thyroid gland, which requires the mineral for synthesis of the hormones it secretes.
-An iodine deficiency leads to an enlarged thyroid gland (goiter), slowed metabolism, and weight gain, as well as other symptoms of hypothyroidism such as fatigue and intolerance of cold, as well as neurological, gastrointestinal, and skin abnormalities.
-Iodine deficiency in pregnant or nursing mothers can result in thyroid problems during fetal and child development, and is the most common cause of preventable brain damage in the world.
+It is present in most soils and is absorbed by plants, which are in turn ingested by humans and animals.
+The thyroid gland is home to the body’s largest iodine stores, as it requires the mineral for synthesis of the hormones it secretes.
+That’s why an iodine deficiency can lead to an enlarged thyroid gland (goiter), slowed metabolism, weight gain, and other symptoms of hypothyroidism, such as fatigue, and intolerance of cold.
+Iodine deficiency can also promote neurological, gastrointestinal, and skin abnormalities.
+In women who are pregnant or nursing, it can impede fetal and child development.
+In fact, this prenatal deficiency is the most common cause of preventable brain damage worldwide.

-We can get iodine naturally by eating saltwater fish and seafood, kelp and other sea vegetables as well as vegetables grown in soils that contain iodine.
-Dairy products also provide iodine if the animals graze on plants growing in iodine-rich soils.
+We can get iodine naturally by eating saltwater fish and seafood, kelp, and other sea vegetables, as well as vegetables grown in iodine-rich soils.
+Dairy products can provide it if the animals graze on plants growing in soils containing iodine.

-If you are eating a healthy, balanced, varied diet, you’re probably getting enough iodine and don’t need to use iodized salt, and can eat non-iodized salt.
-I myself use both unrefined (gray) and refined (white) sea salt, which I prefer to commercial salts that often have additives I don’t like, such as aluminum compounds to prevent caking.
-Sea salt contains trace amounts of iodine.
+If you are eating a healthy, balanced, varied diet, you’re probably getting enough iodine and don’t need to use iodized salt.
+Instead, try gourmet salts, which tend to be non-iodized but contain other beneficial trace minerals.
+Or try sea salt, which contains only small amounts of iodine.
+I use both unrefined (gray) and refined (white) sea salt instead of commercial salts, which often contain additives I don’t like, such as aluminum compounds to prevent caking.

 Andrew Weil, M.D.